thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 10. Open the new analysis from the SpotIQ page.

-    Notice that the new analysis has the same name as the last one you ran.
+    You'll find that the new analysis has the same name as the last one you ran.
-    The new results include an outlier, and a cross-correlation.
-These new charts show a definite outlier, `6/30/2005`.
+    The new results include an outlier and a cross-correlation.
+You'll discover with these new charts a definite outlier `6/30/2005`.

     ![]({{ site.baseurl }}/images/spotiq-definite-outlier.png)